-‘A Practical Guide to Insane and Non-Insane Automatism in the Criminal Law – Sleepwalking, Blackouts, Hypoglycaemia, Etc’ by Ramya Nagesh
+‘A Practical Guide to Insane and Non-Insane Automatism in Criminal Law – Sleepwalking, Blackouts, Hypoglycaemia, and Other Issues’ by Ramya Nagesh

 ABOUT THE AUTHOR

-Ramya is the author of two books: A Practical Guide to the Law in Relation to Hate Crime and Covid-19 and Criminal Law – The Essential Guide.
-This third book will delve into the complex and fascinating world of insane and non-insane automatism.
+Ramya has written two other books on the subject of criminal law: A Practical Guide to the Law In Relation to Hate Crime and Covid-19 and the Criminal Law: an Essential Guide.

 Chapter One – An Overview of Insane and Non-Insane Automatism

 Chapter Four – Diminished Responsibility – a Third Option

 Chapter Nine – Special Cases – Discrete Situations

 Conclusion – Practical Tips